-Change rotor rotation via the button on Pro Pilot & Multi Pilot which have an electronic delay or via the rocker switch on the 2SV, which is fitted with a locking gate to prevent accidental reversal.
+Change rotor rotation via the button on the PRO PILOT 3SV or rocker switch on the 2SV, which is fitted with a locking gate to prevent accidental movement.

 Break Back

 Manual - Yellow Switch "Off"

 The Twiga range of reach mowers have as standard a slew ram to position the machine from transport to work or any position midway for narrow lane cutting.
 This ram also acts as the break back ram for machine protection should an obstacle be encountered while travelling forward.